jubairt/DataScience-Job-Salary-Dashboard/README.md

 - **Total Companies by Size and Location**

 ## Dashboard Link
-You can view the interactive dashboard [here](add your dashboard link here).
+You can view the interactive dashboard https://public.tableau.com/views/Datasciencejobspricedashboard/Dashboard1?:language=en-US&:sid=&:redirect=auth&:display_count=n&:origin=viz_share_link

 ## Process
 1. The data was already cleaned and directly imported into Tableau for visualization.